Douglas-fir (Lipscomb 1993), Abeto de Douglas [Spanish].

 Canada, USA, Mexico, Japan and China.

-P. menziesii is one of commonest trees in western North America, a serious weed in New Zealand, a common ornamental and agroforestry species in Europe, and easily found in most of the rest of the world's temperate terrestrial climate zones.
+P. menziesii is one of commonest trees in western North America, an agroforestry species and invasive weed in New Zealand, a common ornamental and agroforestry species in Europe, and easily found in most of the rest of the world's temperate climate zones.
 The other species are of relatively limited occurrence and are seldom used as ornamentals.

 The genus name is derived from the Greek pseudo, false, and the Japanese tsuga, hemlock (Lipscomb 1993).